sabrinaest/sabrinaest/README.md

 🎓 I am pursuing a BS in Computer Science at Oregon State University.
 Graduating in August '24

-🌱 I’m currently learning cloud application development and operating systems
+🌱 I’m currently learning mobile software development

 💼 I am on the lookout for full-time positions or internship opportunities for Summer 2024.
 Excited to bring my skills and passion to an innovative team!